albertvisser/mylintergui/README.md

 The GUI version is started by calling **start.py** in the project root directory.
 Its main purpose is to show the results of checking your code with a static analysis tool in a screen, and being able to save the results to a file afterwards.

+Because I already built a tool ([FileFindr](https://github.com/albertvisser/filefindr)) to do text searches in files and directories from a small GUI showing some options, I decided to reuse it for this purpose.

 The arguments you provide control what you might call the execution mode: